GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/2-RV and PIRV/README.md

 4. Compare assessment accuracy and measurement efficiency
 5. Quantify time reduction achieved by PIRV

-This module reproduces the results shown in Supplementary Fig. 8 and Supplementary Fig. 9.
+This module reproduces the results shown in **Supplementary Fig. 8 and Supplementary Fig. 9**.

 ---